 The aspect of digital risk management most closely related to supply chain risk management, third-party digital risk represents the enterprise’s shift from an individual to an ecosystem.
 With the increased outsourcing of periphery tasks and technology, the modern enterprise appears more like an ecosystem - relying more and more on their vendors and focusing on their key differentiators and revenue generators.

 Social media risk may very well be the most straightforward of the facets of digital risk management: the risks associated with a social media presence (hashtag and handle impersonation, account hacking and phishing, etc.) represent multiple threats to an organization’s reputation.

-Mobile risk varies greatly depending on the protocols and processes set in place by the organization.
+Mobile risk varies greatly depending on the protocols and processes set in place by the organization but addressing it is key to managing risk in digital transformation.
 On a broad spectrum, CISO’s and security leaders must assess how their organization uses mobile devices to determine the digital risks associated.

 Big data, machine learning, and artificial intelligence have captured the imagination of almost every consumer and business leader alike.
 For a CISO working to secure an organization, big data solutions can be the lynchpin for their digital risk strategy.
 We’ve discussed before how high-risk big data solutions are.
 Unlike other facets of digital risk management, significant data risks are not as inherently obvious.

-Internet of things
+Internet of Things (IoT)

 As we’ve discussed before on the blog, IoT products are designed and produced so fast often at the expense of the security of the device.
 CISO’s looking to develop protocols for their IoT solutions should examine to their OT/IT procedures and modify and supplement them to ensure that they meet the needs of these smart products.

 For many leaders in the past, cloud adoption has been a binary “either we’re all in, or we’re out” decision.
 When accepting any digital risk in the form of adoption, but especially in the case of cloud technologies, leaders must move but move carefully.
-Organizations that fail to adopt cloud technologies will slow to a pace that will inhibit their ability to compete, but organizations that utilize cloud technologies without a robust assessment procedure in place will find themselves the subject of breaches and unnecessary security risks.
+Organizations that fail to adopt cloud technologies to avoid digital security risks will slow to a pace that will inhibit their ability to compete or even stay secure, and organizations that utilize cloud technologies without a robust assessment procedure in place will find themselves the subject of breaches and unnecessary security risks.

 No “one size fits all" for digital risk management